angarsky/diveintopython/learn/date/datetime.md

 In Python, you can format dates and times as a string using the `strftime()` method of a `datetime` object.
 This method allows you to specify a format string that defines how the date or time should be formatted.

-Here are some common format codes:
+Here are some common format codes for date and time formatting:

 - **%Y**: year (4 digits)